 Perhaps Niedecker was equally filled, and fulfilled, by haiku poetry.
 We know, of course (the subject of a separate essay), that she wrote her own five-line haiku, with an indented rhyming line, as indicated by the “In Exchange for Haiku” sections of T&G: The Collected Poems (The Jargon Society, 1969) and again in her The Earth and Its Atmosphere manuscript of June 1969, which present haiku-like poems, acknowledged by Niedecker herself.
 In addition, she may not have read widely about haiku, but haiku held a place in her special cupboard and in her poetics.
 In the aforementioned critical study of Niedecker, Lorine Niedecker: Solitary Plover, Phyllis Walsh quoted a 1968 letter Niedecker wrote to Corman, saying: “I think this is it—the ultimate in poetry.
 The hard and clear with the mystery of poetry and it’s done largely by the words omitted” (8).
 On the next page Walsh wrote that “Although her life was as lean as her verse, she comes across chiefly as its celebrant,” adding that “She was able to find sustenance in the common things around her” (9).
 These attitudes echo with the common here-and-now emphasis of haiku, which Billy Collins has called an “existential gratitude.”
 And of course, Niedecker readers all know her “poet’s work” of “condensery,” which is the fundamental essence of haiku poetry.

 Speaking of Phyllis Walsh, she was a fellow Wisconsin resident also living near Fort Atkinson.
 In 1990 she would start Hummingbird (with the encouragement of Cid Corman), a quarterly journal for short poetry that largely featured haiku in its first two decades, among other short poetry, and occasionally featured reprints of Niedecker’s work.
 Walsh published her journal out of Richland Center, within a hundred miles of Fort Atkinson.
 And since 2009, nearby Mineral Point has been home to the annual “Cradle of American Haiku” conferences celebrating haiku—its name also a reference to the American Haiku journal that began in 1963 in Platteville, the first haiku journal in English.
 Wisconsin has indeed been a cradle for American haiku.
-And while Lorine Niedecker may not have participated prominently in the writing of haiku in English, nor corresponded (to my knowledge) with active haiku poets near where she lived, she was certainly influenced by haiku, and is returning her influence on haiku in English even today.
+And while Lorine Niedecker may not have participated prominently in the writing of haiku in English, nor corresponded (to my knowledge) with active haiku poets near where she lived, or farther afield, she was certainly influenced by haiku, and is returning her influence on haiku in English even today.
 The haiku books in Lorine Niedecker’s library are a testament to her appreciation for haiku and its influence upon her.